Do you ever wish you could solve challenges and problems easily?

 They don’t just dive in and hope for the best.

-They break problems down into sequential steps, avoiding becoming overwhelmed by more difficult aspects of an obstacle.
+They break problems down into steps, avoiding becoming overwhelmed by more difficult aspects of an obstacle.

 Put aside any assumptions or judgments and solely analyze